 Geofencing marketing has earned its place in the digital marketing mix through the establishment of best practices and consistently driving reliable results.

-Digital marketers see opportunity for geofencing marketing and geotargeted advertising in a wide range of industries.
+Digital marketers see opportunities for geofencing marketing and geotargeted advertising in a wide range of industries.
 When thinking about various retail segments, it’s logical and effective to focus on multi-location units with high foot traffic volume, such as grocery, restaurants, entertainment, and the like.

 Geofencing Marketing by Industry

 More than 50 percent of marketers surveyed see restaurants and bars as prime locations to target for purposes of driving foot traffic.
 Health/beauty/fitness, entertainment, grocery, and pet stores round out the top five retail locations for geofencing.
 However, there are far more places to use in geofencing marketing efforts, many of which go beyond the tried and true.
 This shows a high degree of ingenuity among marketers who have any number of use cases in mind for geofencing marketing.

 While these figures show where marketers see opportunity, we wanted to know if this is where they are actually making the investment in geofencing.

 As it turns out, there’s a direct relationship between where marketers see the greatest potential for location-based ads and where they are spending money.
 The top five verticals getting the most paid media attention when it comes to geofencing are restaurants and bars, health/beauty/fitness, grocery, entertainment, and pet stores.
 It’s also worth calling out that 18 percent of ad buyers are not investing in any of the categories we asked about, while another 7 percent are running ads on behalf of CPG / e-commerce and home services.

 Geofencing Marketing by Channel